 Centre for Escalation of Peace (CEP) in collaboration with Royal Institute for Governance and Strategic Studies (RIGSS) and Pallavan Learning Systems (PLS),organized the second India-Bhutan Youth Summit from September 3 to 12, 2019 in Delhi & Uroli, India.
-The summit was funded by the India-Bhutan Foundation.

 Eleven participants from Bhutan and ten participants from India came together for the summit that is aimed at enhancing the understanding and appreciation of the youth regarding the importance of building India-Bhutan friendship through meaningful conversations on various aspects of India-Bhutan collaboration.
 Concurrently, the summit seeks to create a pool of potential ambassadors of this special relationship in both the countries who will carry forward the collaboration.